 The cheerful tune “Lazy Sunday,” was released in 1968 and appeared on the early concept album Ogdens’ Nut Gone Flake.
 It was written by Steve Marriott and Ronnie Lane.
 It features Marriott on lead vocals singing in a heavy cockney accent.
-The music is reminiscent of London Music Halls but with a definite psychedelic pop flavour.
-Contrary to the songs cheerful melody and chorus it is actually written about arguments that Marriott had with his neighbours at the time.
+The music is reminiscent of London Music Halls but with a definite psychedelic pop flavor.
+Contrary to the songs cheerful melody and chorus it is actually written about arguments that Marriott had with his neighbors at the time.

 The single reached number two on the UK charts and cemented the band’s reputation as one of the best acts in Britain.
 It is still popular today and can be heard on classic rock radio stations around the world, particularly on Sundays.
 Musically it makes heavy use of McKagan’s keyboards and Marriott’s guitar but the focus is on Marriott’s singing and the vocal harmonies.